When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 Both the Santoku and Chef’s knives are pretty much the same as they are used as multi-purpose knives.
 However, Santoku is slightly lighter than a Chef’s knife which means you are not recommended to cut tougher food.

-Chef’s knife is the most versatile, usually called the multi-purpose knife in your kitchen.
+A chef’s knife is the most versatile, usually called the multi-purpose knife in your kitchen.
 On the other hand, Santoku is also known for its versatility, but when it comes to cutting small bones or something tough like that it may not be an ideal option.

 Besides, you can easily notice the difference between these two knives by their blade shape.
 The Santoku has a thinner and sheepsfoot blade while the chef’s knife features a rounded blade.
 Though you can also find a straight blade in a chef’s knife.